Injury Reports Module Help

 The age range for fatal and nonfatal injury data can be specific in one of three different ways:

-• Age groups, which allows selection of a specific age range in fixed 5-year increments.
-To request cost estimates for a single 5-year age group, both age group selection boxes should contain the same entry (for example, 15-19 to 15-19)
+- Age groups, which allows selection of a specific age range in fixed 5-year increments.
+To request data for a single 5-year age group, both age group selection boxes should contain the same entry (for example, 15-19 to 15-19)

 Note: Age ranges (groups) include the endpoint years.
 For example, the age range 15-19 includes persons who were 15 years old and persons who were 19 years old.